maxim-xu/maxim-xu.github.com/_posts/2018-02-10-japan-trip.md

 > Each year before the onset of winter, poles are erected among the branches of the trees in Kenrokuen and rice-straw ropes suspended from their tops are attached to the branches to provide support against the snows of the Sea of Japan coast.
 These canopies of ropes, known as yukitsuri, shroud not only the vast aged trees, but also fragile younger trees and bushes.

-I am not familiar with the interesting history of Kanazawa, but I really enjoyed walking in this city.
-It's like walking in Kyoto, though you would feel more isolated.
+I am not familiar with the interesting history behind Kanazawa, but I really enjoyed walking in this city.
+It's like walking in Kyoto, though you would feel more isolated here.
 A few steps away and you could be completely alone.

 <figure>
  <img alt="kanazawa" src="{{ site.baseurl }}/public/images/japan2018/kanazawa2.jpg" />